Skip to content

 GT7 returns to the series’ roots, bringing back used car dealerships and tuning while introducing the somewhat esoteric GT Café.
 Admittedly, it can feel like a glorified tutorial at times, with quest-style missions requiring you to collect specific cars, and it’s shorter than previous Gran Turismo campaigns.

 Since it launched in March 2022, a raft of free updates have added new cars, tracks and campaign events.
-But its most significant update introduced the human-like Sophy AI agent, a game changer for racing driver AI.
+Its most significant update, however, introduced the human-like Sophy AI agent, a game changer for racing driver AI.

 If you have a PSVR2 headset, GT7 offers one of the best virtual reality racing experiences.
-It’s also a great showcase of the PlayStation 5 Pro, with a recent enhancement patch adding in-race ray tracing at 60fps and an 8K graphics mode.
+It’s also an effective showcase of the PlayStation 5 Pro, with in-race ray tracing at 60fps and an 8K graphics mode for the privileged few who own a compatible TV.

 Do you agree with our top 10 best PS5 racing games list?
 Let us know in the comments below.